MoSys

 MoSys, Inc., originally Monolithic System Technology (MoST), was a fabless semiconductor design company founded in 1991.
-The company primarily designed memory chips and were especially known for their Multibank DRAM and 1T-SRAM technologies—the latter used on Nintendo's Wii and GameCube video game consoles.
+The company primarily designed memory chips and was especially known for its Multibank DRAM and 1T-SRAM technologies—the latter used on Nintendo's Wii and GameCube video game consoles.

 History

 MoSys was incorporated in San Jose, California, on September 16, 1991, as Monolithic System Technology.
 The company was co-founded by Fu-Chieh Hsu, who also served as its chairman and president until December 2004.
 Joined by Fu-Chieh were Wingyu Leung and Gary Banta, both vice presidents of design engineering.
 The initial design team staffed engineers poached from Integrated Device Technology, ISSI, Rambus, and Plus Logic.
 By 1994, the company had received $7.5 million in venture funding.